The Government Procurement Review: Austria

 - shall apply in part to service contracts on public passenger transport services by rail or underground.

 The applicability of these exemptions must be demonstrated and documented by the contracting authority and is subject to review proceedings before the administrative courts.
-The majority of the above-mentioned exceptions correspond to the exceptions provided for the utilities sector, irrespective of minor differences (e.g., in relation to contracts on financial services).
+Most of the above-mentioned exceptions correspond to the exceptions provided for the utilities sector, irrespective of minor differences (e.g., in relation to contracts on financial services).
 However, certain exemptions are reserved to the utilities sector exclusively, such as specific contracts awarded for purposes of resale or lease to third parties.

 Special contractual forms